Natifishman/MessageU/README.md

 ### Security Considerations

 - All messages are encrypted before transmission
-- Server cannot decrypt message content
+- The server cannot decrypt the message content
 - Each client pair uses unique symmetric keys
 - Public keys are distributed through the server